Detection techniques and investigation of different neutrino experiments: NEUTRINO DETECTION TECHNIQUES

-The \~{C}erenkov detection technique\cite{ranucci2016techniques} has been employed in order to investigate neutrinos for a large range of low to high energies.
+The Cherenkov detection technique\cite{ranucci2016techniques} has been employed in order to investigate neutrinos for a large range of low to high energies.

-When a charged particle traverses in a medium of refractive index $n$, polarisation of atoms in the medium take place resulting in dipole radiation.\cite{jelley1955cerenkov}\\ \paragraph{} If such a particle moves slowly through the medium i.e. $v<\frac{c}{n}$, the radiation from the excited dipoles is emitted symmetrically around the path and sum of all dipoles vanishes\cite{watson2011discovery}.\\ \paragraph{} If the particle moves with a velocity greater than the local phase velocity of light i.e. $v>\frac{c}{n}$, the dipole distribution is asymmetric.
-As a result, the sum of all dipoles is non-zero and results in radiation of electromagnetic waves.\\ The resulting light wavefront from the radiation is conical with an opening angle $\theta$ such that--
+When a charged particle, say an electron, traverses in a medium (\textit{for example,} ordinary water($H_{2}O$) for Super-Kamiokande and heavy water($D_{2}O$) in SNO) of refractive index $n$, polarisation of atoms takes place in the medium resulting in dipole radiation\cite{jelley1955cerenkov}.\\ \paragraph{} If such a particle moves slowly through the medium i.e. $v<\frac{c}{n}$, the radiation from the excited dipoles is emitted symmetrically around the path and sum of all dipoles vanishes\cite{watson2011discovery}.\\ \paragraph{} And if the particle moves with a velocity greater than the local phase velocity of light i.e. $v>\frac{c}{n}$, the dipole distribution is asymmetric.
+As a result, the sum of all dipoles is non-zero and leads to emission of electromagnetic waves or radiation in the form of a cone known as \textbf{Cherenkov cone} or \textbf{Cherenkov radiation}, named after the Soviet physicist Pavel Alekseyevich Cherenkov.
+He shared the Nobel Prize in physics in 1958 with I. Frank anf Igor Tamm for the discovery of Cherenkov radiation, made in 1934.\\ The Cherenkov radiation angle(Figure \ref{Fig.3}) between the cherenkov photons and the track of particle is given by:

-$v$ being the velocity of the particle and $c$, the speed of light.\\From equation (5), we learn that there is a threshold value of $\beta$ below which no radiation is emitted coherently w.r.t. to the particle position.
-For a high speed particle i.e. $\beta\equiv1$, there is maximum angle of emission, the \~{C}erenkov angle\cite{watson2011discovery} with
+$v$ being the velocity of the particle and $c$, the speed of light.\\From equation (4), we learn that there is a threshold value of $\beta$ below which no radiation is emitted coherently w.r.t. the particle position.
+For a high speed particle i.e. $\beta\equiv1$, there is maximum angle of emission, the Cherenkov angle\cite{watson2011discovery} with